-While we initiated our Phase 1/1b clinical trial for ciforadenant in January 2016, our Phase 1/1b clinical trial for mupadolimab in cancer in March 2018 and our Phase 1/1b clinical trial for CPI-818 in March 2019, we do not know whether any of our other planned trials, including a planned Phase 2 clinical trial evaluating ciforadenant as a potential first-line therapy in RCC patients, will begin on time in the future or whether any of our trials will be completed on schedule, if at all.
+While we initiated several clinical trials, we do not know whether any of our other planned trials, will begin on time in the future or whether any of our trials will be completed on schedule, if at all.
 The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to:

-- the FDA or foreign regulatory authorities failing to grant permission to proceed or placing a clinical trial on hold; - subjects failing to enroll or remain in our trial at the rate we expect; - subjects choosing an alternative treatment for the indication for which we are developing CPI-818, ciforadenant and mupadolimab or other product candidates, or participating in competing clinical trials; - lack of adequate funding to continue the clinical trial; - subjects experiencing severe or unexpected drug-related adverse effects; - a facility manufacturing CPI-818, ciforadenant or mupadolimab, any of our other product candidates or any of their components being ordered by the FDA or other regulatory authorities to temporarily or permanently shut down due to violations of good manufacturing practice ("cGMP") regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - any changes to our manufacturing process that may be necessary or desired;
+- the FDA or foreign regulatory authorities failing to grant permission to proceed or placing a clinical trial on hold; - subjects failing to enroll or remain in our trial at the rate we expect; - subjects choosing an alternative treatment for the indication for which we are developing soquelitinib, ciforadenant and mupadolimab or other product candidates, or participating in competing clinical trials; - lack of adequate funding to continue the clinical trial; - subjects experiencing severe or unexpected drug-related adverse effects; - a facility manufacturing soquelitinib, ciforadenant or mupadolimab, any of our other product candidates or any of their components being ordered by the FDA or other regulatory authorities to temporarily or permanently shut down due to violations of good manufacturing practice ("cGMP") regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - any changes to our manufacturing process that may be necessary or desired; - any failure or delay in reaching an agreement with CROs and clinical trial sites; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, good clinical practices ("GCP") or regulatory requirements or other third parties not performing data collection or analysis in a timely or accurate manner; - third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications;

-- any failure or delay in reaching an agreement with CROs and clinical trial sites; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, good clinical practices ("GCP") or regulatory requirements or other third parties not performing data collection or analysis in a timely or accurate manner; - third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications; - one or more Institutional Review Boards ("IRBs") or other reviewing bodies refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing its approval of the trial; or - patients failing to complete a trial or return for post-treatment follow-up.
+- one or more Institutional Review Boards ("IRBs") or other reviewing bodies refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing its approval of the trial; or - patients failing to complete a trial or return for post-treatment follow-up.

-In addition, disruptions caused by the COVID-19 pandemic may increase the likelihood that we encounter such difficulties or delays in initiating, enrolling, conducting or completing our planned and ongoing clinical trials.
-We could also encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by the Data Safety Monitoring Board for such trial or by the FDA or other regulatory authorities.
+In addition, we could also encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by the Data Safety Monitoring Board for such trial or by the FDA or other regulatory authorities.
 Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
 In addition, changes in regulatory requirements and policies may occur, and we may need to amend clinical trial protocols to comply with these changes.
 Amendments may require us to resubmit our clinical trial protocols to IRBs or other reviewing bodies for reexamination, which may impact the costs, timing or successful completion of a clinical trial.